 About me and this website

-My name is Bobby Bok and ever since I was a small boy I very much enjoyed standing knee-deep submerged in ditches in the Dutch polderlandscape trying to catch frogs and tadpoles.
+My name is Bobby Bok and ever since I was a small boy I very much enjoyed standing knee-deep submerged in ditches in the Dutch polderlandscape, trying to catch frogs and tadpoles.
 I spend hours laying on my belly observing newts in the schoolpond and a walk with my parents through any given area was for me nothing more than an excursion looking for lizards.
 Also on holidays abroad I could never sit still and spent the days chasing reptiles.

 At the moment I am employed as a Biology Teacher at a Secondary School in Zaandam.
 I enjoy showing teenagers nature, her importance and all her beauty and I hope to pass on my enthusiasm, knowledge and passion to the next precious generation.